holehouse-lab/soursop/README.md

 SOURSOP was fully developed in the Pappu Lab (http://pappulab.wustl.edu) but is maintained by the Holehouse lab (https://holehouselab.com).

+#### Update July 2022
+For version 0.2.1 we introduce potentially breaking changes into how COM distances are reported.

+##### Details:
+All center-of-mass (COM)-based functions now return distances (as before) and relative positions in x/y/z (this is new) in Angstroms, not nanometers.
+Previously, the various center-of-mass based functions that returned absolute positions (i.e. 3xn matrices of x/y/z vs frame number) returned them where x/y/z was in units nm.
+This is fine if you know this, but means if you manually calculate distance between two COM vectors you'd get a distance in nanometers and not Angstroms.
+This is an unhelpful and unexpected behavior given all other distances are in Angstroms, so we have made the decision to fully update to Angstroms even for vector positions.
+This DOES NOT break any code internal to soursop, but if you were using COM positions to manually calculate distances these may need to be recalculated.

 #### Update April 2022
 For version 0.1.9 the documentation has been extensively extended